 Ms. Poelle collaborated with architects on the design of eight employer-sponsored, developmentally appropriate child care centers.
 In addition to writing “The Biting Solution”, she has written numerous parenting articles and is a co-author of the book, “Growing Teachers”.
 She has been a consultant for many large corporations and government organizations, including Time Warner, assisting them in setting up family supportive programs at the workplace.
 She has served as a Senior Learning Specialist for the Research Foundation of The City University of New York, on the “Birth To Eight Professional Development Project” in the South Bronx.

-She currently teaches classes in Child Development and Observing & Recording Development of the Young Child for the CUNY School of Professional Studies in NYC.
-As an independent contractor, she offers behavioral consultation, professional development seminars, and NAEYC Accreditation and ECERS assistance to early childhood education programs.
+Lisa Poelle currently teaches CDA and professional development courses through the CUNY School of Professional Studies and Bank Street College in NYC.
+She also serves as a Devereux Early Childhood Assessment Mentor for the Center for Children’s Initiatives in NYC.
+As an independent contractor, she offers behavioral consultation, professional development seminars, keynote speaking, and NAEYC Accreditation and ECERS assistance to early childhood education programs and families.
+She has served on the governing board of the New York City Association for the Education of Young Children since 2010.
 Ms. Poelle holds a Master’s Degree in Human Development from Pacific Oaks College in Pasadena, California.
 She resides in New York City with her husband, Mark.
 They have two grown sons.